 Setting targets directly for RES can result in a higher system cost since it is already pre-defining the alternative to reach a lower carbon system.
-If the overall goal is to reach lower GHG emissions (to limit global warming), this should be the one with targets and let the market dynamics define the best alternative to reach it.
+If the overall goal is to reach lower GHG emissions (to limit global warming), this should be the one with targets and let the market https://ec.europa.eu/energy/en/topics/energy-efficiency/energy-efficiency-directive dynamics define the best alternative to reach it.
 There is an interaction between: RES target, CO2 target and CO2 tax.
+By setting one, the other two are resultant.
+For this study, the overall CO2 trajectory is defined and the RES share, as well as the equivalent CO2 price, is obtained as product.
+For RES share, only the targets for 2020 are included.